 If your advertising on a busy platform, say social media, then engagement is much harder to achieve.
 You are then competing with everything else that can steal your prospect’s attention away.
 Let’s consider the example of running an advert on their Facebook feed.

 Your marketing message will compete with status updates from your prospect’s friends and family.
 As well as engaging entertainment posts related to their interests.
-So you need to stop them scrolling passed your advert, by appealing to their interests and/or goals.
+So you need to stop them scrolling past your advert, by appealing to their interests and/or goals.

 Searching or not